Heat

 Do heat packs help chronic back pain?

-Heat packs may help ongoing back pain when symptoms feel tight, stiff, or achy.
-They often work best when combined with gentle movement, pacing, and a tailored exercise program.
+Heat packs may provide short-term relief when ongoing back pain feels tight, stiff or achy.
+They often work best alongside gentle movement, pacing and an exercise program suited to the cause of the symptoms.

-Should I use heat or ice for a new injury?
+Should I use heat or cold for a new injury?

 How long should I use a heat pack?